When Hip Pain May Mean Arthritis

 Osteoarthritis

 Osteoarthritis (OA) is the most common form of arthritis.
-Also known as “wear and tear” arthritis, OA is a chronic condition caused by the breakdown of the cartilage, which cushions the ends of the bones where they meet to form joints.
-This breakdown causes the bones to rub together, causing stiffness, pain and loss of movement and the formation of bony overgrowths (spurs).
+Previously known as “wear and tear” arthritis, OA is a disease of the joint that causes inflammation and damage to the tissues in the joint, including cartilage, which cushions the ends of the bones where they meet to form joints.
+The result is stiffness, pain, loss of movement and the formation of bony growths (bone spurs).
 Pain from hip OA is often felt in the groin area and front of the thigh.
-Stiffness may be worst after periods of inactivity, and decreased range of motion may affect your ability to walk.
+Stiffness may be worst after periods of inactivity, like first thing in the morning.

 Rheumatoid Arthritis

-Rheumatoid arthritis (RA) is a chronic inflammatory disease that occurs when the immune system doesn’t work properly and attacks the joints (and possibly other parts of the body).
+Rheumatoid arthritis (RA) is a chronic inflammatory disease that occurs when the immune system doesn’t work properly and attacks the body's own tissues, including the joints.
 Hip involvement in RA is often signaled by pain, stiffness or swelling in the hips, thighs or groin area.
-RA usually affects the same joint on both sides of the body (both hips).
+RA usually affects the same joint on both sides of the body, such as both hips.

 Juvenile Arthritis

-Juvenile arthritis is the term used to describe joint and rheumatic diseases that affect children and teens 16 years and younger.
-There are several types of juvenile arthritis that cause hip joint pain and swelling.
+Juvenile arthritis (JA) refers to rheumatic diseases, including arthritis, that affect children and teens 16 years and younger.
+Several types of juvenile arthritis may cause hip joint pain and swelling.

 AxSpA